- About Us

 Technology Enhanced Education

-Screencasting lessons are video-based lessons that are recorded independently by an instructor.
-Typically, the instructor is not featured on-camera; the computer screen’s contents are driving the presentation.
-The flexibility of this method allows for instructors to record these lessons from their office or home, and on their own schedule.
+Screencast lessons are video-based lessons that are recorded on a computer by the instructor.
+The recording shows what happens on the screen, and includes narration captured with a microphone.
+At UCSF, the Technology Innovations team supports instructors who are tasked with creating screencast lessons for use in the curriculum.
+In this format, the instructor is not featured on-camera; the visuals on the screen are driving the presentation.
+The flexibility of this method allows instructors to record lessons from their office or home, and on their own schedule.

 The lesson can present anything that is viewable on the instructor’s computer screen (PowerPoint file, website, software program).
-To record a lesson, the instructor will need access to a computer, a microphone, and a software program that records the screen actions.
+To record a lesson, the instructor will also need a microphone and a software program that records the screen actions.
 Technology Innovations can help guide an instructor towards the appropriate software solution that best meets the instructor’s skill level and goals.